JavierSantiagoSalazar/e-commerce-web/README.md

 ### Running Tests

-The project is configured with Jasmine and Karma for testing:
+The project is configured with Jasmine and Karma for testing, base comes:

 ```bash
 npm test